AkshayPetkar023/Power-Bi-Projects/README.md

 # Power-Bi-Projects

-# 1.Adventure Works Sales Analysis
+# 1. Adventure Works Sales Analysis
 This file contains the Adventure Works Sales Report, which provides a comprehensive analysis of sales, profit, and production cost data.
 The report includes various key performance indicators (KPIs) and insightful charts to visualize the data.
 The report utilizes slicers to enable filtering by year, quarter, month, country, and category, allowing users to explore the data at different levels of granularity.

 KPIs: